keebio/keebio-docs/docs/quefrency-rev2-sinc-build-guide.md

 ---
-title: Quefrency Rev. 2 & Sinc Rev. 1
+title: Quefrency & Sinc
 ---

 ## Build guide compatibility

-This build guide is exclusively for Quefrency Rev. 2 and Sinc, which features pre-soldered components.
+This build guide is for the Quefrency Rev. 2 or higher and the Sinc, which feature pre-soldered components.
 For Quefrency Rev. 1 PCBs, see [Quefrency Rev. 1 Build Guide](quefrency-rev1-build-guide.md)

 ## Videos of Builds

-Here's a list of Quefrency Rev. 2 and Sinc Rev. 1 build videos various people have created:
+Here's a list of Quefrency and Sinc build videos various people have created:

 * [FrostyKoala - Prototype Quefrency Rev. 2 Build](https://youtu.be/C-eKjwpLnfI)
 * [FrostyKoala - Prototype Sinc Rev. 1 Build](https://youtu.be/3_U_SxKhygA)